Post-Traumatic Stress Disorder: The Aftermath of North Carolina Auto Accidents

-When we consider the consequences of a North Carolina motorcycle crash or a truck collision on I-40, our thoughts go to the range of physical injuries.
+When we consider the consequences of a North Carolina motorcycle accident or a truck accident on I-40, our thoughts go to the range of physical injuries.
 Fractured bones, brain damage, and permanent disfigurement are conditions we can observe directly.

-But there is a second set of consequences from North Carolina traffic accidents that we seldom consider: the psychological impacts.
-An automobile wreck near Wilmington can damage minds as well as bodies—and these injuries can be much harder to assess and to treat.
+But there is a second set of consequences from North Carolina auto accidents that we seldom consider: the psychological impacts.
+An auto accident near Wilmington can damage minds as well as bodies—and these injuries can be much harder to assess and to treat.
 Those who have heard of post-traumatic stress disorder (PTSD) know it as a mental disorder that can afflict soldiers in war zones.
-Not many people realize it also can affect victims of motor vehicle accidents.
+Not many people realize it also can affect victims of auto accidents.

 What is PTSD?